 The other paper that I find key to have easily accessible is a list of what I have sell in each of the dropship accounts.
 I like to be able to see at a glance these lists for multiple reasons: if I am discontinuing something at the end of a season, I need to make sure everyone knows this, to make sure I always have these pieces in stock and ready to go and to make sure that they all have pieces from the most recent of my new collections.
 For sites that I am managing the inventory myself on a site like Etsy or Chictoipa, I use a spreadsheet on the computer to keep track of listings as there are over 500 at any time.
+For sites where this is not the case, it is probably a better idea to check out somewhere like Stitch Labs for some more sophisticated inventory management options.

 Over the years, I have tried multiple ways to handle all of this paper, and after I rearranged my studio a few weeks ago, have actually gone back to a modified system that I first used in about 2005.
 I am a visual person (obviously) and need to see everything in front of me or I tend to forget about it.
 When I only have copies of the dropship stock on my computer, I can never remember what is on it.
 If I stack up all of the orders in a big pile, it does not motivate me to get it all out the door immediately.
 So I find that I need to be able to have a lot of paper hanging on the walls.
 The damage free hooks that have the pull tab double sided sticky foam mount have made it so I can have hooks all over the place in the studio without doing harm to the walls, perfect for both moving things around and putting up tons of them guilt free.
 The little ones hold up to 2lbs and binder clips are the perfect way to hold the paper and hang on the hooks at the same time.